Dog Bite Lawyer in Dallas

 2. Civil Negligence

 Just because a dog has never attacked someone before does not mean its owner gets off the hook in the event of a first attack.
-In these cases, injured victims may still try to hold the owner accountable by arguing that they were negligent.
+In dog bite cases, injured victims may still try to hold the owner accountable by arguing that they were negligent.

 Negligence arises when a dog owner fails to take reasonable care to ensure that their dog does not hurt anyone.
-In cases where the owner violated a law meant to keep people safe — for example, by failing to keep their dog leashed at a public park in violation of a city ordinance — the violation itself may be evidence of negligence.
+In cases where the owner violated a law meant to keep people safe — the violation itself may be evidence of negligence.
+For example, failing to keep their dog leashed at a public park in violation of a city ordinance is negligence.

 3. Criminal Negligence

-Though Texas has no statute on the books outlining civil liability for dog attacks, it does have one outlining criminal liability.
+Though Texas has no statute on the books outlining civil liability for dog attacks, it does have one outlining a dog owner’s criminal liability.
 Conviction under this statute leads to serious legal consequences.
 Specifically, a dog owner can be charged with a felony if:

-The dog owner can be charged with a third-degree felony if the attack results in serious injuries and a second-degree felony if the victim is killed in the attack.
-A third-degree felony may result in anywhere between 2-10 years imprisonment, and a second-degree felony may result in 2-20 years imprisonment.
+The dog owner can be charged with a third-degree felony if the attack results in serious injuries.
+They could also be charged a second-degree felony if the victim is killed in the attack.
+A third-degree felony may result in anywhere between 2-10 years imprisonment.
+Consequently, a second-degree felony may result in 2-20 years imprisonment.
 Convicted defendants may also be fined up to $10,000.

 What Compensation Is Available for a Dallas Dog Bite Claim in Dallas?